 Check the tire pressures (including the spare) often and always prior to long distance trips.
-The recommended tire pressure specifications are shown on the Tire and Loading Information label under the "Recommended Cold Tire Inflation Pressure" heading.
+The recommended tire pressure specifications are shown on the FMVSS label or the Tire and Loading Information label (if so equipped) under the "Recommended Cold Tire Inflation Pressure" heading.
 The Tire and Loading Information label is affixed to the driver side center pillar.
 Tire pressures should be checked regularly because: